-Staff that are required to use Work at Height equipment such as steps, footstools and step ladders in college must be trained and competent.
+Staff that are required to use Work at Height equipment such as steps, footstools and step ladders in College must be trained and competent.
 They need to have attended a training session.
 Managers must identify staff that use work at height equipment and ensure that they are appropriately trained.

-Training is available 'in house' and can be booked through Passport.
+Training is available 'in house' and can be booked through the HR Portal.
 Details can be found in Part 3.12 of this Policy.